-The connection between mourning and lamentation in classical mythology and modern times has been an interest of mine in the past few years.
-In Homer and Greek tragedy, the mythical laments serve to underscore the horrors of war and especially its effect on women and children.
-I was pleased to find “Levitha” sitting up in the ancient gallery when I arrived at the Museum: a funerary bust of a woman dating about 97-98 CE.
-It is inscribed in ancient Greek, which is how it is dated and the woman can be identified as “Levitha.”
-Thanks to Levitha, I was able to tie together topics of epigraphy, cultural negotiation, and class standing all in one article!
-“A Matter of Life and Death: ‘Reading’ a Funerary Monument.”
+I was pleased to find “Levitha” (image to the right) in the ancient gallery when I arrived at the Museum in 2006: a funerary bust of a woman dating about 97-98 CE.
+It is inscribed in ancient Greek, which is how it is dated and how the woman portrayed can be identified as “Levitha.”
+Thanks to Levitha, I was able to tie together topics of epigraphy, cultural negotiation, and class standing all in one article: “A Matter of Life and Death: ‘Reading’ a Funerary Monument.”
 Muse 43 (2009) 31-45.

 “Reverse Ekphrasis: The Visual Poetics of Nancy Morejón’s Amo mi a Amo.”
 Afro-Hispanic Review 36, Number 2 (Fall 2017).